Arsh1070/React-vite-app/README.md

 ```

-Third, check .env.example file, create new .env file in root of project & fill all environment variables.
-You need aws cognito configuration.

-Forth, start the development server using:
+Third, start the development server using:

 ```bash